matter-labs/zksync-era/core/bin/external_node/README.md

 node would require a much smaller set of config variables.

 To change the configuration, edit the `etc/env/ext-node.toml`, add the overrides from the `base` config if you need any.
 Remove `etc/env/ext-node.env`, if it exists.
-On the next launch of the external node, new config would be compiled and will be written to the `etc/env/ext-node.env` file.
+On the next launch of the external node, a new config will be compiled and will be written to the `etc/env/ext-node.env` file.

 ### Running